albytterc/ballotpedia-scrape/Readme.md

 Step 1) make new file called config.ts

-step 2) add this to your file:
+Step 2) add this to your file:

 ```
 export default {